Hawaiian Words and Phrases

 U oo, as in spoon

-Hawaiian Love Phrases
+Hawaiian Love Sayings and Phrases

 I love you Aloha Au Ia ‘Oe